Expunging a Police Caution

 Professionals and Expungement

-You may want to have your police caution expunged because you hope to work in a trusted profession which requires a CRB check.
+You may want to have your police caution expunged because you hope to work in a trusted profession which requires a DBS check.
 You might hope to work as a teacher, a banker, a lawyer, a healthcare professional, in the police or some other trusted profession.

 If you have a police caution it may make it harder to enter your chose profession and also might make you worried about spending time and money investing in your future career.
 If your caution is expunged from your criminal record you will be able to confidently state on any application that you have a clear record.